Distributed Multisensor ISAC: MS ISAC Access and Estimation

-Since the target resolution performance depends on the Cramer Rao Bound (CRB) as discussed in the subsection on Model based Bistatic Target Parameter Estimation, it recommends to use it as cost function for MS ISAC resource scheduling.
-For the MS access, the bottom line is about optimum arrangement and average power weighting of carriers in the OFDMA frame for any sensing link.
+\textbf{CRB driven allocation of OFDMA resource blocks.} Since the target resolution performance depends on the \gls{crb} as discussed in the subsection on Model-based Bistatic Target Parameter Estimation, it is recommended to use it as a cost function for \gls{msisac} resource scheduling.
+For the \gls{ms} access, the bottom line is about optimum arrangement and average power weighting of carriers in the \gls{ofdma} frame for any sensing link.
 The total number of carriers to be allocated per link depends on both the required processing gain of the matched filter (according to the \gls{snr} of the respective link) and the resolution performance.
-The CRLB criterion tends to shift the carriers in blocks to the edges of the available frequency-time frame.
+The \gls{crb} criterion tends to shift the carriers in blocks to the edges of the available frequency-time frame.
 Since we may have to host multiple sensing links, we would need to interleave them in two dimensions, frequency and time.
-A simple role of thumb for RB scheduling of multiple cooperating sensing links may be to allocate the RBs of links with temporarily lower resolution requirements to the inner space of the OFDMA frame.
-The advantage of the 2D nesting is that virtual simultaneous measurements from multiple transmitters become possible - with the restrictions that a shared medium entails.
+A simple rule of thumb for \gls{rb} scheduling of multiple cooperating sensing links may be to allocate the \glspl{rb} of links with temporarily lower resolution requirements to the inner space of the \gls{ofdma} frame.
+The advantage of the 2D nesting is that virtual simultaneous measurements from multiple transmitters become possible, with the restrictions that a shared medium entails.